Note Some products might not be available in your country or region.

 Adjust pressure sensitivity

 Use the Surface app to set the pressure sensitivity to suit your writing style.
 The Surface app is free from the Microsoft Store.
-For more info, see Install and use the Surface app.
+Get the Surface app.

 Change pen tips to get the experience you want